Outbound spam protection in EOP

 What admins can do to control outbound spam

 Use built-in notifications: When a user exceeds sending limits of the service or outbound spam policies and is restricted from sending email, the default alert policy named User restricted from sending email sends email notifications to members of the TenantAdmins (Global admins) group.
 To configure who else receives these notifications, see Verify the alert settings for restricted users.
 Also, the default alert policies named Email sending limit exceeded and Suspicious email sending patterns detected send email notifications to members of the TenantAdmins (Global admins) group.
-For more information about alert policies, see Alert policies in Microsoft 365.
+For more information about alert policies, see Alert policies in the Microsoft Defender portal.

 How EOP controls outbound spam